 Our students have a passion for food.
 Some have experience cooking, some don’t.
-Some are looking to apply to culinary school… and some can’t make pasta when they arrive!
+Some are looking to apply to culinary school… or go to a culinary high school… and some can’t make pasta when they arrive!
 Some are quiet and shy, some are more outgoing…. the one requirement to be excited about this program is to love food!

 Age Distribution: We accept students from age 12 to 17.
 We have boys and girls of each age represented, so no matter how old your student is, there should be many others around the same age!